 How you could measure the success of that content series:

-- Determine how many people visit the landing page after viewing the last piece of content and compare that to the number of people being sent there from other sources (if relevant).
+- Determine how many people visit the sales landing page after viewing the last piece of content and compare that to the number of people being sent there from other sources, such as ads, (if relevant).

 - Measure how many people visit your sales page after viewing your content series (both the whole series and parts of it) and calculate what proportion of the total visitors to your sales page viewed your content series or part of it.

 - Determine the number of sales of that product, the value of those sales and the profit generated from those sales.
 Measure how many of those purchases were made by people who viewed your content series.
 Calculate how much profit was generated from the content series taking into account how much the content series, landing page and sales page cost to produce.
 And compare that to any other activities that contributed to the sales.

 - Asses whether any profit generated from the content series met your target.

 - You could then combine that data with similar data from all your content marketing efforts to develop an overall measure of your content marketing success.